if-paul-then/if-paul-then.github.io/_articles/pdf-decryption-using-qpdf-inside-aws-lambda/article.md

 To ensure this we’ll install QPDF in an AWS EC2 instance that is x86 and AWS Linux 2 and zip it up in there.

-1. Create a new AWS EC2 instance by following the tutorial at: https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html
+1. Create a new AWS EC2 instance by following [this tutorial](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/EC2_GetStarted.html).
    Ensure that the machine image (AMI) is x86 and AWS Linux 2.
 2. Connect to the EC2 instance.
-For more info on connecting to EC2 instances, see https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html.
+For more info on connecting to EC2 instances, [see here](https://docs.aws.amazon.com/AWSEC2/latest/UserGuide/AccessingInstances.html).
 3. Install QPDF by running the command:
    ```
    sudo yum install qpdf